 To meet the flexible choices for version control, Event-based Infrastructure provides an architectural component called Rollback Module.
 The rollback module has been designed to retrieve the desired version of a DE by undoing the necessary events that are already applied to a DE.
-The rollback mechanism is explained in Section 3.7.3.4.
+The rollback mechanism is explained in Section 3.6.2.4.

-To meet the requirements for providing services to extract data from annotation tools to a specified repository and to upload data from a desired repository to an annotation tool, Event-based Infrastructure uses Communication Manager that implement the uniform access interface abstraction layer explained in Section 4.4.2.2 to communicate with annotation tools to exchange data and metadata.
+To meet the requirements for providing services to extract data from annotation tools to a specified repository and to upload data from a desired repository to an annotation tool, Event-based Infrastructure uses Communication Manager explained in Section 4.4.2.2 to communicate with annotation tools to exchange data and metadata.